vkpati20/ACM-Research-Coding-Challenge/README.md

 <strong>import pandas</strong>: To read CSV data.<br>
 <strong>import matplotlib.pyplot</strong>: To graph results.<br>
 <strong>from scipy.spatial.distance import cdist</strong>: To compute Euclidean distance between points to classify a point into a cluster.<br>
-<strong>from sklearn.cluster import KMeans</strong>: To partitioning given points into a set of k groups.<br>
+<strong>from sklearn.cluster import KMeans</strong>: To partitioning data points into a set of k groups.<br>
 <strong>import numpy as np</strong>: To work with arrays in Python.<br>

 ## Functions